ClementNerma/Rave/docs/books/hybrid.md

 let cubes: List<int> = (i * i * i for i in 1...10);
 ```

-The result will be the same.
+The only downside is that we know have a `List<int>` instead of an `Array<int, 10>`.
+We can still convert the list to an array using lists' `toArray` method, but this has a performance cost and will return an `int[]` instead of our original `int[10]`.

 Because the builder has a great support of inferred typing, you can also omit the `cubes`' explicit type:

 ```sn
 let cubes = (i * i * i for i in 1...10);